 Too much caffeine triggers POTS symptoms for me.
 Obviously, I’ve experimented with this to figure out the right balance of what I can handle.
 Personally, I am fine if I drink my one morning cup of coffee, as long as it isn’t too strong.
-I tend to drink lighter to medium roast coffee because of this.

 If I drink a second cup of coffee later in the day when I have my 3-4PM slump, more times than not it’s too much for my body to handle.
 Incoming of tachycardia!
 Hello insomnia and dehydration!
 I see you, shaking hands!
 It’s a fine line between just enough caffeine and too much, so I try not to offset that delicate balance.